citp/privacy-policy-historical/c/co/cos/costumediscounters.com.md

-> *The following text is extracted and transformed from the costumediscounters.com privacy policy that was archived on 2014-07-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140731140755id_/http%3A//www.costumediscounters.com/privacy-security.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the costumediscounters.com privacy policy that was archived on 2015-05-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150516042258id_/http%3A//www.costumediscounters.com/privacy-security.html) for the most accurate reproduction.*

-# Cheap Halloween Costumes with the Lowest Prices Guaranteed Buy at Costume Discounters
+# Privacy Policy

 At **Costume Discounters** , we are committed to protecting your privacy online.
 Below is a brief overview of the highlights of our Privacy Security Policy.
 This will give you a summary of how informationis collected from you and how it is used.

 ### Your Personal and Payment Information is Safe